Last Update January 9, 2023 A digital multimeter, or DMM for short is one tool that you absolutely do not want to cut

 When you’re picking out a multimeter, be sure to keep in mind all the information we’ve covered here.
-Really the matter of picking one depends most on what you’re going to be doing with it, and some are undoubtedly more suitable than others for different applications.
+Really the matter of picking one depends most on what you’re going to be doing with it, and some are undoubtedly more suitable than others for different applications - some people won't need diode testing or frequency readings at all, while others will require the most accurate AC Voltage or Impedance readings.

 Remember that cost should be the last consideration for these devices if you’re using one in the field.
 You want only the absolute best multimeter you can find for work applications and when you’re working with higher currents and amperage.
 The Fluke series cannot be recommended enough for heavy field use, they’re simply some of the greatest multimeters.

 Not everyone requires a meter for field use however, and some may be just working around the house or play with electronics as a hobby.
 In that case, you may want to save your wallet a little bit and take a look into the highly functional Amprobe brand meters detailed above.
 They’ll serve you well and last for a long time for small electronic and residential applications.

-Once you have a great, functional multimeter in your hands and you learn how to use it, you’ll be amazed at the utilitarian use of it and with a proper first choice for your individual application you’re sure to be pleased with these highly functional instruments for a long time to come.
+Once you have a great, functional instrument in your hands and you learn how to use it, you’ll be amazed at the utilitarian use of it and with a proper first choice for your individual application you’re sure to be pleased with these highly functional instruments for a long time to come.